Not sure what to include in a prenup? Not knowing could cost you your savings,…

 Overcome the Challenge of Asking Your Fiance to Sign a Prenuptial Agreement

 Asking your fiance to sign a prenuptial agreement can be awkward, but it doesn’t have to be.
-While it’s tempting to skip the conversation to avoid the awkwardness, there is a way to approach it while minimizing any uncomfortable feelings.
+While it’s tempting to skip the conversation to avoid any awkwardness, there is a way to approach it while minimizing any uncomfortable feelings.